Daniel15/Website/Daniel15.Web/Posts/2006-09-09-some-minor-changes.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2006/09/some-minor-changes

+---

 Well, I did some minor changes to this blog today.
 Some of the main changes:

 * Changed the theme from the default WordPress one to the nice [K2 theme](http://www.getk2.com/)